-Research Fellow (Investigador Auxiliar) and Team Leader in Molecular Biology of Leukemia at i3S since 2016.
+Research Fellow and Team Leader in Molecular Biology of Leukemia at i3S since 2016.

-He obtained his PhD degree at the Radboud University Nijmegen (NL), under supervision of Prof. Ad Geurts van Kessel, and perfomed post-doctoral research at the Jacques Ghysdael group in Institut Curie (Orsay, FR).
-He became an independent researcher in 2008, when establishing a research group at the Centre for Biomedical Research of the University of Algarve (Faro, PT).
+He obtained his PhD degree at the Radboud University Nijmegen (NL), under supervision of Ad Geurts van Kessel, and performed post-doctoral research at the Jacques Ghysdael group in Institut Curie (Orsay, FR).
+He became an independent researcher in 2008, when establishing a research group at the University of Algarve (Faro, PT).

-The main objectives of his reserch team are to uncover the molecular and cellular mechanisms of acute lymphoblastic leukemia and identify potential therapeutic targets.
+The main objectives of his research team are to uncover molecular and cellular mechanisms of acute lymphoblastic leukemia and identify potential therapeutic targets.

-Over the years, he has investigated the role of T-cell receptor signaling in T-cell leukemia (Blood 2007; Cancer Discovery 2016) and his group is investigating TCR mechanisms to prevent disease dissemination or to kill leukemic cells.
-He has also uncovered a role for microenvironmental cells in assisting T-cell leukemia development (PLoS One 2008; Br J Haematol 2015; Carcinogenesis 2018) and his group is investigating the role of lymphotoxin signaling in microenvironmental cells.
+Over the years, he has investigated the role of T-cell receptor signaling in T-cell leukemia and is exploring the potential of manipulation the TCR molecular mechanisms to facilitate leukemic cell apoptosis and to prevent disease dissemination (Blood 2007; Cancer Discovery 2016, J Leuk Biol , 2025) .
+He has also uncovered a role for microenvironmental cells in assisting T-cell leukemia development (PLoS One 2008; Br J Haematol 2015; Carcinogenesis 2018).
+Furthermore, his group is investigating the role of PSGL-1 glycoprotein as an immunotherapeutic approach against lymphoma (Hematol Oncol 2024, Leukemia, 2025).

 https://sites.google.com/site/nunordossantos/